DTour

-DTour (styled as DTOUR) is a Canadian English language discretionary specialty channel owned by Corus Entertainment.
+DTour (styled as DTOUR, pronounced "detour") is a Canadian English language discretionary specialty channel owned by Corus Entertainment.

 The channel was originally established by Canwest in 1997 as Prime, a cable companion to Global with a general entertainment format focusing on classic series and programming acquired from Global and CH.
 In 2006, the channel was re-branded as TVTropolis, carrying a similar format but with a focus on contemporary sitcoms and dramas from the 1980s and 1990s, as well as pop culture-themed programs.

 Adopting its current branding in 2013, DTour largely drew its acquired programming from the U.S.-based Travel Channel, while also airing limited general-interest programing.
-In March 2025, the channel dropped Travel Channel programming and quietly retreated to a focus on contemporary dramas and sitcoms.
+In March 2025, the channel dropped Travel Channel programming and quietly returned to a general entertainment format similar to TVTropolis, with a focus on contemporary sitcoms and dramas from the 2000s and the 2010s.

 History

 As Prime and TVTropolis

 The channel was launched as Prime on October 17, 1997, under the ownership of Canwest.
 The Canadian Radio-television and Telecommunications Commission (CRTC) licensed Prime in 1996 as a specialty television service directed towards men and women 50 years of age and older.
 However, the channel did not explicitly market itself as a channel for the "baby boomer" generation, preferring instead to position itself as a general entertainment channel.
 Prime's slogan, on-air and in advertising, was "Canada's Entertainment Network".
 Prime's schedule featured a mix of general interest television programs, including home improvement and design series, along with classic television series.

 With the launch of sibling channel DejaView in 2001, (showing similar programming to Prime, that being classic television programs from the 1960s, 1970s and 1980s), the channel's focus shifted to shows from the late 1980s and beyond.

 On June 1, 2006, Prime was rebranded as TVTropolis, which initially focused on sitcoms and dramas from the 1980s and 1990s (such as Seinfeld and Beverly Hills 90210, branded under the slogan Hit TV Lives Here).
 Additional series focused on television pop culture (such as Inside the Box and FANatical).
 Over time, the channel lessened its emphasis on scripted shows and reverted to a general entertainment format; focusing on reality series, game shows (including original series Wipeout Canada), and lifestyle series with little emphasis on pop culture.

 On October 27, 2010, Shaw Communications purchased Canwest after it had entered into creditor bankruptcy protection in late 2009.
 As a result, Shaw acquired control of Canwest's stake in TVtropolis and rebranded Canwest as Shaw Media.
 On January 14, 2013, Shaw announced that it would purchase the remaining interest in TVtropolis from Rogers Communications for $59 million, bringing its total to 100%.